“Women generating social good through sustainable business opportunities”

 - To engage in such initiatives as the Association considers necessary or desirable to achieve its purpose.

-We are currently exploring social enterprise ideas in the area.
-Our thinking was kick started in 2016 by a Visioning Day, which brought together Board members, staff and association members to workshop the possibilities and directions for our organisation.
+We are currently exploring social enterprise ideas in the Lismore area.
+Our thinking was kick started in 2016 by a Visioning Day, which brought together Board of Management members, staff and association members to workshop the possibilities and directions for our organisation.
 As a result of this day a number of ideas have been developed.